CuratorCat/pcc-archive.org/wiki/collections/kittens/index.md

 ![](./assets/claim-kittens.jpg)

 Kittens are claimed with [Kitten Basket](../kittyvault-purrks/2-kitten-basket.md), 1 Kitten Basket for 1 Kitten.
 Public Kittens Claim opened on Nov 15, 2021.
 Unredeemed Kitten Baskets were pulled back on Dec 20, 2021.

-Unclaimed kittens will be used in giveaways. [^1]
+All unclaimed Kittens will be minted by the team.
+And will be used in giveaways. [^1]

 Kittens `#1 - #20` are not revealed.
 They are reserved for The Team for mysterious plan?
 Maybe.